 Access for observers

-No observers are permitted in the case of non-final examinations unless the examinee permits this.
-In the case of final examinations in the principal study, observers are allowed unless the examinee does not permit this.
+No observers are allowed to attend non-final examinations unless the examinee permits this.
+In the case of final examinations in the principal study, observers are allowed to attend unless the examinee does not permit this.

 Factual errors